Emmanuel-kwizera/Negpod_19/README.md

 sudo apt install sshpass
 ```

-Execute the `backup-Negpod_19.sh` file to backup the directory to the remote server:
+Execute the `backup-Negpod_19.sh` script to backup the directory to the remote server:

 ```bash
 ./backup-Negpod_19.sh